Ensono/amido.github.io/docs/workloads/azure/backend/java/infrastructure_java.md

 This page present the high level design of the reference implementation of the Java Ensono Stacks application which is based on Spring Boot REST API.

 **This page assumes that the core infrastructure has already been provisioned.
-Instructions and additional information on the core infrastructure can be found [here](docs/infrastructure/azure/core_infrastructure.md)**
+Instructions and additional information on the [core infrastructure](docs/infrastructure/azure/core_infrastructure.md)**

 Both the diagram and resource list below are for a single environment.
 By default, the pipeline template will create two environments (dev and prod).